pschool-in/curriculum/content/social/lifeskills-3.md

 ### What is Time?

-Time is an infinity continuous progress of events from the past through the present to the future.
+Time is an infinite continuous progress of events from the past, through the present, to the future.
 It is majorly divided into three parts.

-1. Past - Event has happened.
+1. Past - Event that has happened.

-2. Present - Event is happening.
+2. Present - Event that is happening.

-3. Future- Event is going to happen.
+3. Future- Event that is going to happen.

 To calculate and understand time, we are using certain units like a clock, calendars, etc. The clock contains seconds, minutes, and hours.
 Calendars are there to make a log of time.
 The calendar contains days, months, and years.
 These are all units of time, that help us to measure and calculate the time.
 In ancient days, people used a water clock, an hourglass, etc. Statues, historical places, monuments, coins, shards of pottery, old objects, etc. So this helps us to understand the history of those things.